 Alfonso served as Governor Kaine’s Director of the Virginia Liaison Office in Washington, D.C. where he directed and supervised all Congressional and Federal Relations for the Commonwealth.
 He also served as the Governor's representative to the National Governors Association, Democratic Governors Association and the Southern Governors Association.
 Alfonso was the highest ranking Latino in the Kaine Administration.
 He also served as the Deputy Policy Director on Governor-Elect Kaine's Transition Team.

 Before becoming a member of the House of Delegates, Alfonso was twice elected the Deputy Chair of the Arlington County Democratic Committee.
 He has also served as the President of the Arlington Young Democrats and as an elected Steering Committee Member of the Democratic Party of Virginia.
 He is a former President of the Democratic Latino Organization of Virginia (DLOV) and former At-Large Member of the Democratic National Committee where he served on the Credentials Committee and as the Southern Regional Vice-Chair of the Hispanic Caucus.

 Service to the Community

-Alfonso has served on numerous Arlington and regional Boards and commissions.
-He was a Member of the Arlington Fiscal Affairs Advisory Commission from 2003 to 2006 - where he chaired the Health and Human Resources Committee and was a Member of the Public Safety Committee.
+Alfonso has served on numerous Arlington and regional boards and commissions.
+He was a Member of the Arlington Fiscal Affairs Advisory Commission from 2003 to 2006—where he chaired the Health and Human Resources Committee and was a Member of the Public Safety Committee.
 He was also the Board Vice Chair of the Shirlington Employment and Education Center and the Board Co-Chair of the Arlington Veterans’ Memorial YMCA.
-In 2006, he served on the Commonwealth Coalition's, Virginia State Advisory Board.
-In this position he worked as a part of a State-wide effort to fight Republican attempts in the General Assembly to pass a Constitutional Amendment banning gay marriage in Virginia.
+In 2006, he served on the Commonwealth Coalition's Virginia State Advisory Board.
+In this position he worked as a part of a State-wide effort to fight Republican attempts in the General Assembly to pass a Constitutional Amendment banning same-sex marriage in Virginia.
 He is currently a Member of the Sorensen Institute for Political Leadership’s State Board.

 Arlington, Fairfax Roots and Education